vc3-project/vc3-release/deployment.md

 # VC3 Master

 ## Installing the Master
 The Master depends on the vc3-client and vc3-infoservice packages for the client APIs.
+We also need ansible and the VC3 playbooks to configure nodes.
 Install them along with the plugin manager:
 ```
-yum install vc3-client vc3-infoservice vc3-master pluginmanager -y
+yum install vc3-client vc3-infoservice vc3-master pluginmanager ansible vc3-playbooks -y
 ```

 If using OpenStack for dynamic head node provisioning, you'll also need python-novaclient from the OpenStack repositories.